 BASF must submit an Initial Compliance Status Report on or before January 31, 2016 (§ 63.9(h)).
-I reminded BASF to submit this CSR before January 16, 2016.
+During FY 2016 inspection, I reminded BASF to submit this CSR before January 16, 2016.
+See below for ICSR.

 In addition, BASF mailed the initial notification letter dated March 2, 2005 to both US EPA and DEQ-AQD.
 The Boiler NESHAP / MACT initial notification was due March 12, 2005.
 The boilers were not subject to emission limits.
 However, on June 8, 2007, US Court of Appeals has mandated that EPA vacate the Boiler MACT Rule in its entirety.
 MDEQ-AQD never decided what to about possible 112(j) case-by-case MACT determination.